guyrotem/google-translate-server/README.md

 3.	configure .env file (can be done by running "cp dotEnv .env" in the root of the project)
 4.	_npm start_

-**Currently you must have Postgres installed and have a schema called "google_translate_api" configured locally.
+**Currently you must have Postgres installed and have a schema called "google_translate_server" configured locally (or use a different name, but make sure to rename it in .env as well).
 Until I make a workaround, you should either instatll it properly, or workaround it by removing all references to Postgres**

 You may also work in test mode, where translation system is mocked by the data contained in [data.json](https://github.com/guyrotem/google-translate-server/blob/master/test/data.json) file.
 `npm run simulation`